Last updated: Jan-22-2023

 The Edit 'Portal Title' form opens, which means that your portal is created but not published.

-If at least one portal has already been created, selecting Portal from the Media Library navigation pane opens the Portals page, where you can:
+If at least one portal has already been created, selecting Portal from the Product Navigation menu located on the left side of the Console, opens the Portals page, where you can:

 - View details for all your portals.